![]() |

 Press the OK button.

-For this exercise it's also necessary to give a name to the A2 and A3 cells.
+For this exercise, you must give a name to the A2 and A3 cells.

 There is another way to give a name to a cell.